Energy-Efficient Proactive Caching with Multipath Routing: System Model

 \hangafter 1 \hangindent 2em

-\\$ x_{ne}\!=\! $ {$T$ is the time interval normalization factor partitioned in epochs of equal length and the hosting content in one time period might be totally different from the data in the next time epoch, which is also called caching refreshing cycle~\cite{li2020energy} or windowed grouped data aggregation~\cite{zafari2018optimal}.
+\\$ x_{ne}\!=\! $ {$T$ is the time interval normalization factor partitioned in time epochs of equal length and the hosting content in one time period might be totally different from the data in the next time epoch; this is also called as caching refreshing cycle~\cite{li2020energy} or windowed grouped data aggregation~\cite{zafari2018optimal}.
 Without loss of generality, hereafter we focus on optimization procedures in one time epoch.}

 The communication transmission energy consumption is measured by the number of hops in the network and can be given by,

 where $\beta$ is the energy cost for transmitting 1-bit of information within a single hop; $N_{aep}$ expresses the number of hops on path $p\in\mathcal{P}_{ae}$ and $\mathcal{P}_{ae}$ represents all available paths between AR $a$ and caching node $e$; notably $N_{aep}=0$ if $a=e$; $y_{naep}$ is a decision variable with